 What does this mean?
 Is then the final product non natural?

 First thing to clarify is the term natural.
 Natural is anything which comes from Nature.
 But, what happens when something we've pick up from the garden suffers a chemical process to become a new material?
 In that point we need to have some knowledge.

 I show here three examples of commonly found ingredients in natural-considered formulas.
 Cocamidopropyl betaine is an organic compound derived from coconut oil (natural) and dimethylaminopropylamine (syntetic) .
 Commonly found in natural soaps, hand soaps, shampoos and conditioners.
 It is used as a foam booster and an antistatic agent in hair conditioners.
 It's a medium strength surfactant which most often does not irritate skin or mucous membranes.
 However, some studies indicate it is an allergen.
 Cetearyl glucoside, formed by the condensation of cetearyl alcohol (fatty acid) with glucose.
-Can be naturally derived (from coconut/corn oil) or chemically synthesized.
-Caprylyl glycol is an alcohol derived from caprylic acid—a natural fatty acid found in the milk of some mammals, as well as palm and coconut oils or may be chemically synthesized.
+Can be naturally derived (from coconut/corn oil) or chemically synthesised.
+Caprylyl glycol is an alcohol derived from caprylic acid—a natural fatty acid found in the milk of some mammals, as well as palm and coconut oils or may be chemically synthesised.
 And the list is endless...

 As stated above; there is a big difference between a micro batch (small batches) and a mass made one (industrial batches made on a lab min amount required is 500 units per batch) in terms of natural cosmetics production and what needs to be included in the formulations.
 Basically, bigger production requires more chemical ingredients - basically meaning the inclusion of synthetic ingredients in their formulas - even if they are sourced from natural ingredients.